zankia/damas-core/Authentication.md

 ## The Token
 The token is a string allowing to verify a user.
 Each token is genereted with a lifespan and some other information(see [JWT](https://jwt.io/introduction/) and [npm JSONWebToken](https://www.npmjs.com/package/jsonwebtoken)).
 #### Token lifespan
 By default, the lifespan is set to `exp` in conf.json.
-With signIn, we can inform `expiresIn` (liens vers signIn) to get an other lifespan.
-The possible values are specified here(liens vers ms).
+With signIn, we can inform `expiresIn` (see [signIn](https://github.com/remyla/damas-core/wiki/3-API-reference#signin)) to get an other lifespan.
+The possible values are specified [here](https://www.npmjs.com/package/ms).
 Special value: if expiresIn equals `"0"` the lifespan will be unlimited [#237](https://github.com/remyla/damas-core/issues/237).
 By changing password, this revokes previously obtained tokens.
 #### Token salt
 The tokens are encrypted using salts (a secret passphrase on server).
 The salt is made with the user hashed password and the `secret` passphrasse specified in conf.json.
 If we change either one the previously obtained tokens will be revoked.